Fe-Mu/SOS-listener/README.md

 2. A small menu will appear will a few options.
 3. Tap on "App info" or on the circle with a letter "i".
 4. You will be taken to the App's information window where you should be able to find the version that is currently installed on your device.
-5. You can compare the App version that is installed on your device with the App version on [u]https://github.com/Fe-Mu/SOS-listener/releases[/u].
-It is recommended to always update to the latest version.
+5. You can compare the App version that is installed on your device with the App version on https://github.com/Fe-Mu/SOS-listener/releases
+6. It is highly recommended to always update to the latest version.

 ## Manually Update App